Long-Term Care Annuity Products

 Immediate Annuity

-Immediate annuities are often used to create predictable retirement income.
-They’re also known as single-premium immediate annuities (SPIAs) or income annuities.
+Immediate annuities are commonly used to create predictable retirement income and are also called single-premium immediate annuities (SPIAs) or income annuities.
+Key trade-offs include limited access to the lump sum after purchase and potential inflation risk unless you choose an inflation-adjusted option.

 Deferred Annuity

-Assistance with health qualifying for coverage
+Navigating health requirements for coverage

 image